-Named after the majestic Cottonwood trees that dot the landscape, The Cottonwood Trail Preserve is maintained by the Spartanburg Area Conservancy.
+Named after the majestic Cottonwood trees dot the landscape, The Cottonwood Trail Preserve is maintained by the Spartanburg Area Conservancy.

-Located on the Eastside of Spartanburg, the 3.6 mile trail is perfect for walking, jogging, or biking with the family.
-The trails are unpaved, but all-terrain strollers and bikes and even wagons can easily navigate most of the paths.
+Located on the Eastside of Spartanburg, the 3.6-mile trail is perfect for walking, jogging, or biking with the family.
+The trails are unpaved, but all-terrain strollers and bikes, and even wagons can easily navigate most of the paths.

-The Cottonwood Trail is the longest trail in the preserve and follows along Lawson’s Ford Creek, providing a scenic water view that is still a safe distance from the walking trail.
+The Cottonwood Trail is the longest in the preserve and follows along Lawson’s Ford Creek, providing a scenic water view that is still a safe distance from the walking trail.

 Cottonwood Trail Access

-Parking and entrances to the trail are found off of Sydnor Road (across from the Spartan High tennis courts) and Beechwood Drive (off of Fernwood Drive).
+Parking and entrances to the trail are found off Sydnor Road (across from the Spartan High tennis courts) and Beechwood Drive (off of Fernwood Drive).
 The trail is open every day from dawn to dusk.

 Find Beaver Dams & See Reptiles & Water Birds on the Boardwalk and Wetlands Trail